 Scope of work

 A detailed scope of work will list all the items the contractor must complete for the project.
 It is an outline of all the options available within a given project.
-It includes all services, trade/job materials, audiovisuals, and construction materials.
-You should include these details in your contract proposal to give potential clients an estimate of what is needed to complete a particular project.
+It includes all services, trade and job materials, audiovisuals, and other materials.
+You should include these details to give potential clients an estimate of what is needed to complete a particular project.

 Estimated cost

 As a contractor, you should give the customer an estimate of how much the project will cost.
-This should include all direct costs such as labor (including subcontractors), equipment, acquisition of quantities including all materials required to complete construction, and allowance amounts.
+This should include all direct costs, such as labor (including subcontractors), equipment, the acquisition of quantities, including all materials required to complete construction, and allowance amounts.
 In addition, it would be best to consider all overhead costs, such as office rent and running costs.

 Client’s information

-The construction proposal should include the client’s name, address, telephone number, and email (if available) for it to be legally binding.
-The construction proposal also states a contractor’s duties and responsibilities.
+It should include the client’s name, address, telephone number, and email (if available) for it to be legally binding.
+It also states a contractor’s duties and responsibilities.

 A payment schedule

-Additionally, while local construction industry laws and regulations may stipulate some terms, this section will help prevent customers from refusing to pay.
+Additionally, while local laws and regulations may stipulate some terms, this section will help prevent customers from refusing to pay.

 Start and finish dates